Our Re-purposed Home

 Why build a catio out of PVC?

-The PVC catio, or PVC cat enclosure, is made out of PVC pipes and plastic garden fencing.
-I connected the sections using PVC connectors to make the frame, and used zip ties to secure the netting to it.
+I connected the sections using PVC connectors to make the frame and used zip ties to secure the netting to it.
 The roof is made out of clear plastic roofing material.

 Update: I have since found a better way to attach the gate to the patio.
 Check out these PVC hinges updated in the supply list.